winstonchiong/decisionlabucsf.github.io/_posts/2018-10-04-San-Diego-panels.md

 [International Neuroethics Society panel](https://www.neuroethicssociety.org/meeting-program){:target="\_blank"} moderated by Hannah Maslen on the topic of personality changes after deep brain stimulation.
-As a behavioral neurologist, I hope to contribute some lessons from frontotemporal dementia about challenges in recognizing potentially subtle and difficult-to-characterize personality changes in a clinical setting
+As a behavioral neurologist, I hope to contribute some lessons from frontotemporal dementia about challenges in recognizing potentially subtle and difficult-to-characterize personality changes in clinical settings.

 Then on Sunday, November 4 from 6:45-8:45pm I will be on a panel hosted by Elba Serrano and  Marcello Ienca, also featuring Andrea Giuffrida, Khara Ramos, Karen Rommelfanger, Ilina Singh, Tim Brown, Edda Thiels, Hank Greely,